 You will need the following information to complete this form:

 - A copy of the NHS Test and Trace notification you received.
-This can be a photo of the letter or email, but it must clearly show the date you received the notification and the Test and Trace ID - notification via the NHS App cannot be accepted - see Test and Trace ID number information in the blue box below
+This can be a photo of the letter or email, but it must clearly show the date you received the notification and the Test and Trace ID - see Test and Trace ID number information in the blue box below

 How to apply

 You can only apply if you have a valid NHS Test and Trace ID number.
 Your application will be refused if you have only received an App notification.